 NAADAC: The Association for Addiction Professionals

 NAADAC’s website has information, tools, and resources on addiction counseling, including educational resources, issue briefs, and position statements.

 NA is an association of recovering drug addicts.
 The website has information on recovering from drug abuse in multiple languages, and an online meetings finder.

-CASAColumbia’s website has information on addiction, prevention for teens and adults, and treatment.
+This website has information on addiction, prevention, and treatment for teens and adults.
 The website also includes a library of reports, books, and other publications.

 National Council on Alcoholism and Drug Dependence, Inc. (NCADD)